fedora-riscv/releng/docs/source/sop_fedora_media_writer.rst

 Windows
 -------

 #.
-Get a windows code signing key from any certification authority that is
+Get a windows code signing key from private ansible repository.
-   trusted by windows.
+It is in the ansible-private/files/code-signing/ directory

 #.
-Convert the .p7b formatted certificate to .pxf format:
+Convert the .cert formatted certificate to .pxf format:

    ::

-        $ openssl pkcs7 -print_certs -in certificate.p7b -out certificate.cer
-        $ openssl pkcs12 -export -in certificate.cer -inkey authenticode.key -out authenticode.pfx -certfile CACert.cer;
+        $ openssl pkcs12 -export -in code-signing.crt -inkey code-signing.key -out authenticode.pfx

 #.
 Clone the Fedora Media Writer git repo: